FanaroEngineering/ogs_kbd_nav/README.md

 If you don't want conflict with OGS' UI, prefer the WASD keys instead of the arrow keys.
 The arrow keys are disabled by default, so they won't bother you initially.

+The extension has its logo right next to OGS' when active.
+At first, the extension will be enabled but its canvas overlay with the stone marker might not, use <kbd>Ctrl</kbd> + <kbd>b</kbd> to then enable the stone marker.

 | Shortcut                          | Action                                                 |
 | --------------------------------- | ------------------------------------------------------ |
 | <kbd>Ctrl</kbd> + <kbd>\\</kbd>   | Global switch: enables or disables the whole extension |